 The Peak Design Everyday Backpack Zip – 20L

-If you’ve read any of our other Peak Design reviews you’ll know that we are huge fans of the Peak Design products, especially the Everyday Sling 10L bag.
-These bags are now our main camera bag for all our travel photography work.
+If you’ve read any of our other Peak Design reviews you’ll know that we are huge fans of Peak Design products, especially the Everyday Sling 10L bag which is now our main camera bag for our travel photography work.
 However, if we are travelling we still transport the bulk of our equipment in a camera backpack (usually the Vanguard Alta Rise 45) and then separate them to the Everyday Sling bags at the destination as we don’t always carry every piece of equipment on a daily basis.
 To see all our equipment click here to see ‘What’s in our Bag”.

 Many photographers prefer to carry backpack camera bags as this is usually the only type of bag that will fit all their equipment.
 Although we are advocates for the Everyday Sling 10L bags, there are times when we want to take a little more than these bags will accommodate and therefore resort to a backpack.

-For this review, Peak Design has kindly supplied us the Everyday Backpack Zip 20L – Ash to review.
+For this review, Peak Design has kindly supplied us the Everyday Backpack Zip 20L – Ash.

 The Peak Design Everyday Backpack Zip 20L fills a gap in the Peak Design line of camera bags.
 It fits neatly between the minimalist Everyday Sling 10L and the Everyday Backpack 30L.
 The bag is more of a cut-down version of the Everyday Backpack 30L rather than a larger version of the Everyday Sling, however, it is much more compact and streamlined than its bigger brother even though many of its features have migrated to this bag from the larger backpack.
 We think that there is a large market for this size bag as it will be suitable for those with a medium-sized kit that still want to carry a larger 15″ laptop.
 Not even our Vanguard Alta Rise 45 will accommodate a 15″ laptop.